James Bryce (geologist): Professional life

 His more important papers (among which may be found the first complete investigation and description of the structure of the Giant's Causeway) appeared in the 'Transactions' of the London society, others in the 'Proceedings' of the Natural History Society of Belfast and of the Philosophical Society of Glasgow, of which he was president (1868-1871).
 He also wrote 'A Treatise on Algebra,' which went through several editions, an introduction to 'Mathematical Astronomy and Geography', 'A Cyclopœdia of Geography' and a book on 'Arran and the other Clyde islands,' with special reference to their geology and antiquities.
 He also made an important contribution on the Jurassic rocks of Skye and Raasay which he studied between 1869-1872, with Ralph Tate joining him in the field in 1872.

 He was a warm advocate of the more general introduction into schools of the teaching of natural history as well as natural science, and set the example of giving teaching voluntarily in these subjects, for which there was in his day no regular provision in the high schools of Scotland.

 In 1858, he received from his university, in the reform of which he had borne a leading part, the honorary degree of LL.D.
 After resigning his post at Glasgow, he settled in Edinburgh, and published his later contributions to geology in the 'Transactions of the Royal Society of Edinburgh.'
 He was a keen and accurate observer, and having an ardent love of nature and great physical activity, continued his field work in the highlands of Scotland with unflagging zeal to the end of his life.

 While examining a remarkable mass of granite at Inverfarigaig, on the shores of Loch Ness, he disturbed some loose stones by the strokes of his hammer, and caused the blocks above to fall on him, killing him instantaneously, 11 July 1877.

 Personal life

 Bryce married Margaret (1813–1903), daughter of James Young, of Abbeyville, County Antrim, Ulster, in 1836.
-Their eldest son was James Bryce, later 1st Viscount Bryce (1838–1922), politician and diplomat; a younger son, (John) Annan Bryce (1843–1923), became an East India merchant and served as MP to Inverness.
+Their eldest son was James Bryce, later 1st Viscount Bryce (1838–1922), historian, lawyer, politician and diplomat; a younger son, (John) Annan Bryce (1843–1923), became an East India merchant and served as MP to Inverness.
 He was the uncle of Thomas Hastie Bryce (who also wrote on Arran).

 Bryce is buried in the south-west section of the Grange Cemetery in Edinburgh.
 The grave is at the west end of a central east–west avenue in that section.
 His wife Margaret lies with him as does his son, John Annan Bryce.